madelynnw/lilypond-assist/README.md

 ## Features

-- Autoformat LilyPond files.
+- Format on save.
+- Compile-to-PDF on save.

 ## Requirements

-`ly` must be in your PATH.
+`ly` must be in your PATH (for formatting).
 This is often the `python3-ly` package.

+`lilypond` must be in your PATH.

 ## Release Notes